overthq/Habiti/README.md

 ## Tech Stack

 Habiti is a TypeScript-based application.
-It is built with popular JS libraries/frameworks like React, React Native and Express.
+It is built with popular JS libraries/frameworks like React, React Native and Hono.
 Here's what the stack looks like:

 - Front-End
   - Framework: [React Native](https://reactnative.dev) and [Expo](https://expo.io)